hermes-hf/-edgeaware_gaussian_filter/README.md

   In the jupyter_folder we also provide with a jupyter notebook with the code used to generate the figures in the work.

-  We make use of the stb image processing headers, provided in https://github.com/nothings/stb.
+  To load images in C environment we make use of the stb image processing headers (not our authorship), provided in https://github.com/nothings/stb.

   Compatibility:
   - We used the nvcc compiler version 10.2.